degaart/scalable-font2/docs/API.md

 Render one glyph.
 It is possible to load more fonts with different UNICODE code range coverage, the renderer will pick the ones which have a glyph defined for `str`.
-If more fonts have glyphs for this character, then the renderer will look for the best variant and style match to figure out which font to use, unless you've asked for a specific font with `SSFN_FAMILY_BYNAME`.
+If more fonts have glyphs for this character, then the renderer will look for the best size and style match to figure out which font to use, unless you've asked for a specific font with `SSFN_FAMILY_BYNAME`.
 If there's no font for the requested style, then the renderer will mimic bold or italic.
 It is also possible that one of the fonts have ligatures, and more characters will be parsed for a single glyph.

-Unlike the simple render, for which you can choose a pixel format using defines, this one only supports 32 bit packed pixel buffers.
-As it takes care for the anti-aliasing and alpha-blending as well, it depends on a packed pixel format which has a separate alpha channel.

-The renderer will assume ARGB channel order (blue is the least significant byte, alpha the most).
-To support ABGR buffers, specify the buffer's width as negative, for example -1920.

 ### Parameters